AuxLabs/Twitch/README.md

 ### Samples

-For more examples look in [this folder](https://github.com/AuxLabs/SimpleTwitch/tree/main/examples).
+For more examples look at [this repository](https://github.com/AuxLabs/SimpleTwitch-Examples).

 ##### Rest
 An example of authenticating with the client and requesting the current authorized user.